Bangkit-2022-NusaL/NusaL-CC/README.md

 # NusaL-CC
-Bangkit 2022 Product-based Capstone Project - NusaL
+Bangkit 2022 Product-based Capstone Project - NusaL - CC

 This is Cloud Computing repository for NusaL application.

-NusaL Android Application is made with Kotlin Native to provide learning platform about Indonesia's local language.
+# Introduction
+NusaL is an Android application supported with a REST API using the ExpressJs Framework for Node.js and MongoDB as the database.

+# Library